myrne/performance-now/README.md

 Modern browsers have a `window.performance` object with - among others - a `now` method which gives time in miliseconds, but with sub-milisecond precision.
 This module offers the same function based on the Node.js native `process.hrtime` function.

-According to the [High Resolution Time specification](http://www.w3.org/TR/hr-time/), the number of miliseconds reported by `performance.now` should be relative to the `performance.timing.navigationStart`.
+According to the [High Resolution Time specification](http://www.w3.org/TR/hr-time/), the number of miliseconds reported by `performance.now` should be relative to the value of `performance.timing.navigationStart`.
 For this module, it's relative to when the time when this module got loaded.
 Right after requiring this module for the first time, the reported time is expected to have a near-zero value.

 Using `process.hrtime` means that the reported time will be monotonically increasing, and not subject to clock-drift.
 At the same time, this means that the time reported will diverge slowly from "clock-time", with a speed of about a milisecond every few minutes.